suzanneForde/ArcGIS_Python_Class/README.md

-# Hello there!

-## My name is **Suzie**,
+# Welcome to my GitHub Portfolio!

+## About Me

-I'm currently a second-year graduate student in the Master of Environmental Science and Management program at the University of Rhode Island.
-My specialization is in environmental planning and design, and I'm currently working towards two graduate certificates in community planning and GIS and remote sensing.
-In undergrad, I double majored in Marine Affairs (B.A.) and English (B.A.) also at URI.
+Hey there!
+I'm Suzie, a second-year graduate student pursuing a Master's in Environmental Science and Management at the University of Rhode Island.
+My passion lies in environmental planning and design, where I aim to leverage GIS and remote sensing technologies to tackle complex environmental challenges.

 ![fish_portrait](https://github.com/suzanneForde/ArcGIS_Python_Class/assets/157830253/85273932-c23e-4cae-8c0f-89e290395d3b)
 Here's a portrait of me.
 I cut the background out and inserted a picture I took of a small reef tank.

+## Education
+1. University of Rhode Island
+- Expected Graduation: December 2024
+	- Degree: Master's of Environmental Science and Management
+	- Specialization: Environmental Planning & Design
+	- Relevant Coursework: Site Planning, Urban Design, Concepts of GIS in Environmental Science, Python and GIS
+2. University of Rhode Island
+- Graduation: May 2022
+	- Degrees: B.A.
+Marine Affairs, B.A.
+English
+	- GPA: 3.31, cum laude